DanielBarie/ConvApp/README.md

 Still didn't quite arrive at that conclusion?
 Never mind...
 There's one more plot for you:
 ![Reflected and shifted function, bracketed](veranschaulichung_spiegelung_verschiebung_plusminus_klammerung.png)
 Direct your attention to the legend of the subplots...
 I placed some brackets inside the functions' arguments.
-This highlights the order of operations: When subtracting from to the inverted argument we can also understand this in terms of adding to the non-inverted argument (shifts to the left) and mirroring/reflecting that shifted function at the y-axis.
+This highlights the order of operations: When subtracting from to the inverted argument ( f(-x-1) ) we can also understand this in terms of adding to the non-inverted ( f(x+1) ) argument (shifts to the left) and mirroring/reflecting that shifted function at the y-axis ( f(-(x+1)) ).

 # Pulse Shapes